ResursBank/woocommerce-gateway/readme.txt

 The changelog is listing only the latest releases.
 For a full list of our releases, have a look at [this site](https://resursbankplugins.atlassian.net/projects/WOO?selectedItem=com.atlassian.jira.jira-projects-plugin:release-page&status=released-archived)

+= 2.2.1 =

+    * [WOO-217] - "Threeflags" compatibility for hosted lost in space
+    * [WOO-218] - Synchronous completion of an order (simplifiedFlow) no longer works properly
+    * [WOO-219] - Order stock reduces more than one time on BOOKED
+    * [WOO-220] - Synchronous completion of an order (hostedFlow) no longer works properly

 = 2.2.0 =

     * [WOO-155] - Upgrade to EComPHP 1.2.x by exchange 1.1 functions in current to those running in 1.2